-Contributions to the Plan, which in total amounted to £386 million during the year, were received in accordance with the schedule of contributions as shown in the Trustee's Summary of Contributions (page 40).
+Contributions to the Plan, which in total amounted to £344 million during the year, were received in accordance with the schedules of contributions as shown in the Trustee's Summary of Contributions on page 40.

-Following agreement between RMG and the Trustee, RMG's contributions, that were previously due to the Plan in respect of accrual benefits from 1st September 2017 to 31st March 2018, have been accumulated in a fund which is not currently part of the assets of the Plan.
-This gives the Trustee and the Company more flexibility as to how these assets are best used for the benefit of members in the future.
+Following agreement between RMG and the Trustee, RMG's contributions that were previously due to the Plan in respect of accrual benefits from 1st September 2017 to 31st March 2018, have been accumulated in a fund which is not part of the assets of the Plan.
 A full escrow arrangement was set up in October 2019 which holds these assets.
-The assets amount to £193 million as at 31st March 2022 (2021: £192 million).
-The Trustee has agreed terms on which the amounts held in escrow will be transferred to the RMG Section of the Plan - these include triggers where the funding position of the Plan or the covenant strength of RMG deteriorates.
+The assets amount to £196 million as at 31st March 2023 (2022: £193 million).